 Takeaway

-If you are consistently experiencing symptoms like increased thirst, fatigue, weight loss, or slow wound healing, you may be having diabetes.
-Its early detection can prevent the severity of the condition and reduce the risk of complications such as nervous system dysfunctioning, heart disease, stroke, kidney damage, and vision problems.
+If you are consistently experiencing symptoms like increased thirst, fatigue, weight loss, or slow wound healing, you may have diabetes.
+Its early detection can prevent the severity of the condition and reduce the risk of complications such as nervous system dysfunction, heart disease, stroke, kidney damage, and vision problems.
 Being aware of normal glucose levels and sticking to that range can help you prevent diet and lifestyle-associated diabetes.

 Those with pre-existing diabetes should regularly monitor their blood glucose levels.
 You may use blood glucose meters, continuous glucose monitoring (CGM), and flash glucose monitoring to record your readings.
 This can encourage you to make informed decisions about your meals of the day, activity levels and medications.
 You can also take a random diabetes test from your nearby lab to get real-time insights.
-Modify your lifestyle choices in such a way that your blood sugar lies in the normal range of 70 to 100 mg/dL before meals and below 180 mg/dL two hours after eating.
+Modify your lifestyle choices to keep your blood sugar within the normal range of 70 to 100 mg/dL before meals and below 180 mg/dL two hours after eating.

 Yes, you can check your own blood sugar level using a glucometer.
 This portable device measures your blood glucose levels from a small drop of blood, usually taken from your fingertip.
 By regularly monitoring your blood sugar, you can better manage your diabetes and make informed decisions about diet, exercise, and medication.
 Always follow the instructions provided with your glucometer and consult your doctor for guidance on how often to test and what your target levels should be.